Kirti-1902/Student-portal-/README.md

 - Clone this project from https://github.com/Saloni029/Student-portal-
 - After clone you can see this login screen<br> <img src="https://user-images.githubusercontent.com/107913296/226155737-3e25291f-31c6-4b7d-b2bb-244dc23ee19e.jpeg" width=500><br>
 - Enter the credentials then you can see the dashboard on your screen.<br><img src="https://user-images.githubusercontent.com/107913296/226156549-d27d0163-5d4c-41bd-887a-d2e3c7b13ddb.jpeg" width=500><br>
-- Default login credentials are abc@gamil.com and student.
+- Default login credentials are user1@gmail.com and 123456.